 Solar Lease vs Loan

 Leasing was started back when solar panels were so expensive almost no one could afford them.
 It was a decent idea back then, but it really doesn’t make sense anymore.
 Solar industry data shows that the cost of solar has fallen 70% in the last decade, to the point where it’s much more accessible to homeowners and you can look at this purchase as an investment.

 The solar investment looks like this: Pay for solar now and you’re covering your electric bill over the life of your system.
 Our products are warrantied for 25 years, and many customers recoup their investment in an average of 12 years.
 That leaves you with more than a decade of free energy.
 (Plus, panels will continue to work after 25 years, they may just output less energy over time.)

 Even if you take a loan, the math still makes sense.
-Our lending partner, VSECU, aims to keep payments around the same price as your average utility bill, so swap your electric bill for a loan payment.
+Our lending partner, VSECU, a division of New England Federal Credit Union, aims to keep payments around the same price as your average utility bill, so swap your electric bill for a loan payment.
 Customers often qualify for the 12-year term, so again, your energy is paid off for the future.

 Solar Lease Rate Increases

 A common reason people go solar in the first place is to insulate themselves from utility rate hikes—when you buy your system, you’re essentially locking in your electricity rate.
 But this isn’t the case when you lease.

 Many lease terms include an annual rate increase.
 In fact, Consumer Reports spells it out this way: Say you have a solar lease term that charges 12 cents per kilowatt-hour.
 A 3% rate increase over 15 years gets you up to 18 cents per kWh—which may be more than what your utility would have charged you.